Explore Japan's feudal past, classic crafts and a beautiful mountain gorge

-Just outside the city is Dakigaeri Gorge, a mountain valley that is great for a nature walk along the Tama River through cedar forests and over suspension bridges and trestles.
+Just outside the city is Dakigaeri Gorge , a mountain valley that is great for a nature walk along the Tamagawa River through cedar forests and over suspension bridges and trestles.

-Kakunodate is known for its weeping cherry trees, which are a bit gaudier than those of the classic cherry trees most people see blossoming during the spring.
+Kakunodate is known for its weeping cherry trees, which bloom in spring.

 The weeping cherry trees in the samurai district were planted in the 17th century, brought back from Kyoto by local samurai families.
-With their melancholy beauty, these cherry blossom trees granted the families even greater status amongst the locals.
 Stroll under the blooms in the streets of the samurai quarter for an authentic cherry blossom viewing experience.

-Somei yoshino cherry trees, the most common variety in Japan, with their full light pink blossoms, were also planted along the Hinokinai River, a popular picnic spot during full bloom.
+Somei yoshino cherry trees along the Hinokinai River turn the river pink in full bloom.
 Bring some food and drink to the riverbank and join the locals to party under the gently falling petals.

 Flourishing as a castle town in the early 17th century, the samurai district homes in Kakunodate have been preserved in a marvelously unspoiled state.
 Strolling the wide streets, it's easy to imagine the area filled with historical figures.

 Explore the area where 80 samurai families once lived, and see the best examples of Japanese residential architecture from the 17th and 18th centuries.
 These houses show how middle-class and wealthy samurai families lived.
-Six are open to the public, including Aoyagi House, which is impressive for its size, layout and collection of historical artifacts.
+Six of the houses including the Aoyagi House , are open to the public.

-The Aoyagi House provides an opportunity to understand Japan's feudal period through dynamic displays.
-There are museums, galleries, a restaurant, and gift shop within the house.
+The Aoyagi samurai manor provides an opportunity to understand Japan's feudal period through dynamic displays.
+There are museums, galleries, a restaurant, and gift shop within the grounds.

-Just down the street is Ishiguro House.
-Still a private home, it's not as fully open to visitors, but does feature an impressive storeroom vault and some of Japan's first anatomical journals and notes.
+Just down the street is the Ishiguro manor.
+Still a private home, it's not fully open to visitors, but part of the main house and the storehouse can be viewed.

-Kakunodate is beautiful in fall, and marks the season with a festival in early September called Kakunodate Matsuri no Yama Gyoji that dates back more than 350 years.
+Kakunodate is beautiful in fall, and marks the season with a festival in early September called Kakunodate Festival that dates back more than 350 years.
 Massive seven-ton floats are pulled through the town accompanied by traditional dancers and music.

 Dating from 1620, Kakunodate's merchant district was separate from the samurai district, reflecting the division between the classes at the time.